adamsdossantos/calories/README.md

 ## 3. Features
 - **Data Preprocessing**: Data cleaning, normalization, and splitting into training and testing sets.
 - **Model Training**: Training XGBoost model using xgboost library.
-- **Model Evaluation**: Evaluating the performance of the model using metrics such as R-square and Mean Absolute Error
+- **Model Evaluation**: Evaluating the performance of the model using metrics such as R-square and Mean Absolute Error and Root Mean Squared Error
 - **Visualization**: Visualization of feature importance and model predictions versus actual values.